Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 # When should you break these rules?

-As always, there are some cases where it's OK to break the rules a little bit.
+As always, there are cases where it's OK to break the rules a little.

-One instance is calling functions that take or returs a `dict`.
+One of them is calling functions that takes a `dict` as a parameter, or returns one.
 This is common when serializing or de-serializing data, like in the standard library's [json](https://docs.python.org/3/library/json.html) module.
 If you're building the data in the same function where it's used, it's OK to just use a `dict`, even if there are hard-coded keys.

-Another good reason is performance.
+Another one is performance.
 While accessing a `dataclass` attribute is only slightly slower than accessing a key in a `dict`, instantiating a `dataclass` is ~5x slower than creating a `dict` [^2].
 So, if you're instantiating tens of thousands of dataclasses and you've determined it's a bottleneck, you can use dicts instead.

-In both of these cases, if you're using a type checker like [mypy](https://mypy.readthedocs.io/en/stable/), you can annotate your code with [TypedDict](https://typing.python.org/en/latest/spec/typeddict.html#typeddict)s to regain some readability and error checking.
+In both cases, if you're using a type checker, you can annotate your code with [TypedDict](https://typing.python.org/en/latest/spec/typeddict.html#typeddict)s to regain some readability and error checking.